SashG91/brew-that/README.md

 ### Implemented Features

 * Users are able to input their name to make their order personal.
+Program validates if the name is acceptable and proceeds if true.
 <img width="737" alt="image" src="https://user-images.githubusercontent.com/97494070/174411545-2ccacac1-af58-4889-be29-3de61a53de8e.png">

 * Users can add to their order or proceed to submit order.
 <img width="736" alt="image" src="https://user-images.githubusercontent.com/97494070/174411569-1887d60d-a8ea-4de2-9e84-37bfc005312e.png">

 * Users are able to see a total cost and order list once agreeing to their order.
+Message indicating that order is successful and being made is presented.
 <img width="741" alt="image" src="https://user-images.githubusercontent.com/97494070/174411590-3fb7c00e-bda4-49e3-9c81-89d2df2940b0.png">